zielesny/ErtlFunctionalGroupsFinder/README.md

 * Steinbeck C, Hoppe C, Kuhn S, Floris M, Guha R, Willighagen EL.
 Recent Developments of the Chemistry Development Kit (CDK) - An Open-Source Java Library for Chemo- and Bioinformatics.
 Curr Pharm Des.
 2006; 12(17):2111-2120.<br/>
 * May JW and Steinbeck C. Efficient ring perception for the Chemistry Development Kit.
 J. Cheminform.
 2014; 6:3.<br/>
 * Willighagen EL, Mayfield JW, Alvarsson J, Berg A, Carlsson L, Jeliazkova N, Kuhn S, Pluska T, Rojas-Chertó M, Spjuth O, Torrance G, Evelo CT, Guha R, Steinbeck C, The Chemistry Development Kit (CDK) v2.0: atom typing, depiction, molecular formulas, and substructure searching.
 J Cheminform.
 2017; 9:33.

+# Acknowledgments
+The authors like to thank Peter Ertl for describing his algorithm in a way that allowed easy re-implementation.
+This is not always the case.
+We also thank him for valuable discussions.
+We appreciate help from Egon Willighagen and John Mayfield with the CDK integration.